georchestra/docker/README.md

 Images and configuration are updated regularly.

 To upgrade, we recommend you to:
- * update the configuration with `git submodule update --remote`
+ * update the configuration with `git submodule update`
  * update the software with `docker-compose pull`